Who is Luke?

 How long are you in the home when sitting/boarding?

-When we are booked for an overnight stay we will come to your home no later than 8 PM and will not leave before 8 AM the following morning.
+When we are booked for an overnight stay, we will come to your home between 5-8 PM and will not leave before 8 AM the following morning.

-While boarding, the longest a dog will be left alone is 4-5 hours.
+While boarding, the longest a dog will be left alone is 4-5 hours (sitting walks are included in the boarding fee).

 What is the longest you will dog sit/board?